Skip to main content

 Health Benefits of Eating Protein

-• Some animal-based protein options are high in saturated fats, including sausages, hot dogs, bacon, as well as high fat cuts of beef, pork and lamb.
+• Choose lean meats more often, instead of animal-based protein options that are high in saturated fats, like sausages, hot dogs, bacon, as well as high fat cuts of beef, pork and lamb.

 • Varying your protein sources to include non-meat options such as beans, peas and lentils provide important nutrients such as fiber, folate and potassium that are not found in meat sources.